Do you see your Video Doorbell flashing blue light?

-There is no solid documentation around it, but it’s good to know the following things;
+There is no reliable documentation around it, but it’s good to know the following things;

-- 4 Blue LEDs Flashing four times: On successful set up of your doorbell device, you will see this type of flashing.
+- 4 Blue LEDs Flashing four times: You will see this flashing on the successful setup of your doorbell device.

-- Spinning Blue Light Flashing: This is the blue light that appears during a call.
-The doorbell light will spin to indicate a doorbell button is pushed.
+- Spinning Blue Light Flashing: This blue light appears during a call.
+For example, the doorbell light will spin to indicate a doorbell button is pushed.

-- Upward Moving Flash Light: This kind of flash is usually only shown during setup and it’s an indication that your device is trying to connect to the WiFi network.
-It also could be a sign that the Wi-Fi network or Wi-Fi connection is poor.
+- Upward Moving Flash Light: This kind of flash is usually only shown during setup, and it’s an indication that your device is trying to connect to the Wi-Fi network.
+But, on the other hand, it also could be a sign that the Wi-Fi network or Wi-Fi connection is poor.

-- Upper half flashing blue: If you notice only the top portion of the doorbell flashing blue then it might be indicating a bad password during the setup process.
-If you see this type of flash after the initial setup then your device is on charging.
+- Upper half flashing blue: If you notice only the top portion of the doorbell flashing blue, it might indicate a bad password during the setup process.
+If you see this type of flash after the initial setup, your device is charging.

 - Flashing Blue light: Flashing blue light with an interval of 1 second indicates that the device is starting or booting.
-If your Video Doorbell continues to flash then there must be something wrong with the doorbell or it may be stuck in the booting phase.
+If your Video Doorbell continues to flash, there must be something wrong with the doorbell, or it may be stuck in the booting phase.